NelsonPython/tuningGuides/OpenVino.md

 <h2>Get Started with OpenVINO&trade; Model Zoo<a id="inpage-nav-2"></a></h2>

-The Open Model Zoo is part of Intel&reg; Distribution of OpenVINO&trade; toolkit which includes optimized deep learning models and a set of demos to expedite development of high-performance deep learning inference applications.
-You can use these free pre-trained models instead of training your own models to speed-up the development and production deployment process.

-To check the currently available models, you can use <a href="https://docs.openvinotoolkit.org/latest/omz_tools_downloader.html">Model Downloader</a> as a very handy tool.
-It is a set of python scripts that can help you browse and download these pre-trained models.
-Other automation tools also available to leverage:
+The Open Model Zoo in the Intel&reg; Distribution of OpenVINO&trade; includes optimized deep learning models and a set of demos for developing high-performance deep learning inference applications.
+You can use free pre-trained models to speed-up development and deployment.
+To check the currently available models, use the  <a href="https://docs.openvinotoolkit.org/latest/omz_tools_downloader.html">Model Downloader</a>.
+It is a set of python scripts for browsing and downloading these pre-trained models.
+Other automation tools are also available:

 - downloader.py (model downloader) downloads model files from online sources and, if necessary, patches them to make them more usable with Model Optimizer.
-- converter.py (model converter) converts the models that are not in the Inference Engine IR format into that format using Model Optimizer.
+- converter.py (model converter) converts the models that are not in the Inference Engine (IR) format into that format using Model Optimizer.
 - quantizer.py (model quantizer) quantizes full-precision models in the IR format into low-precision versions using Post-Training Optimization Toolkit.
 - info_dumper.py (model information dumper) prints information about the models in a stable machine-readable format

-You can run the downloader.py as shown below.
-Note that the following example is conducted on a Linux* machine with source installation.
-If you plan to use it on a different setting, please change the path of the tools accordingly.
+Use the following instructions to run downloader.py.
+This example runs on a Linux* machine with source installation.

 ```
 python3 /opt/intel/openvino_2021/deployment_tools/open_model_zoo/tools/downloader/downloader.py --help